 The snob in you may scoff when first inspecting the Visa Black Card – it’s only made of patent-pending carbon after all.
 Still, the card provides the same 24-hour concierge service as the others, as well as a low introductory rate for balance transfers for the first 15 months – which seems a little out of place considering the clientele this card’s aimed at.

-To top it off, ‘The Black’ gives you complimentary access to airport lounges around the world and its website states members will periodically receive ‘luxury gifts’.
+In addition to that, ‘The Black’ gives you complimentary access to airport lounges around the world and its website states members will periodically receive ‘luxury gifts’.

 The Golden Dragon